kalebprograms/weather-monitoring-system/README.md

 # Weather Monitoring and Alert System

-Built as a portfolio project to demonstrate monitoring systems, Satelight API reliability, and alerting workflows.
+Built as a prrsonal project to demonstrate monitoring systems, Satelight API reliability, and alerting workflows.

 ## Overview